rajeshkancharla/ideas-incubator/README.md

 # ideas-incubator
-This is my first repository and it includes all the ideas that I want to try out technically irrespective of technologies and domains
+This is my first repository and it includes all the ideas that I want to try out technically irrespective of technologies and domains.
+Please look into the Wiki page of this repository for additional information.